lcouper/RprogrammingCourse/Week2/README.md

 Here, instead of indexing based on rows & columns, you can pass a logic statement (using ==, >, <=, etc)

 For example:
-*(Note the examples below use the 'iris' dataset, which is a dataset included in R. If it's not already loaded for you, run *'library(datasets)')
+*(Note the examples below use the built-in dataset 'iris'.
+If it's not already loaded for you, run *'library(datasets)')
 ```
 iris[iris$Species == "virginica",] # Pulls out all rows that have "virginica" as the species

+# Can do the same with numeric data
 iris[iris$Petal.Length >= 6.0,] # Pull out all species with petal.length greater than or equal to 6.0
 ```